Cell Companies in Guernsey

 The fact that each incorporated cell is a separately registered legal entity provides greater flexibility in relation to the ability to convert, migrate and amalgamate incorporated cells and may be regarded as strengthening the segregation of each incorporated cell’s assets and liabilities.

-Like a PCC, the consent of the GFSC is required for the formation of and conversion of existing companies into an ICC or an incorporated cell.
-The formation of an incorporated cell involves more formality than the formation of a cell of a PCC.
-It requires a special resolution of the shareholders of the ICC of which the incorporated cell will form part as well as registration of the incorporated cell with the Guernsey Registry (together with the associated documentation).
+Like a PCC, the consent of the GFSC is required for the formation of an ICC or the conversion of existing companies into an ICC or an incorporated cell.
+The formation of an incorporated cell involves more formality than with the formation of a cell of a PCC.
+The incorporation of an incorporated cell requires a special resolution of the shareholders of the ICC of which the incorporated cell will form part as well as registration of the incorporated cell with the Guernsey Registry (together with the associated documentation)..

 Contracts are made with an ICC itself or with the relevant incorporated cell.
 The ICC cannot bind any of its incorporated cells.
 It is possible for the ICC to own shares in one of its incorporated cells, but an incorporated cell is prohibited by the Companies Law from owning shares in the ICC.
 As a consequence of each incorporated cell being a separately registered legal entity, incorporated cells can contract with each other.
 Consequently there is no equivalent of the recourse agreement or arrangements in respect of ICCs.